 In this privacy notice we explain how we collect and use your personal data.
 This privacy notice applies to all personal data we process about you when you order, purchase or use our products and services, visit our websites, use our customer support or otherwise interact with Mark Roberts Motion Control.

 Mark Roberts Motion Control respects privacy and acknowledges that processing personal data in a lawful and proper manner is an important social responsibility and declares that it will strive to protect personal data.
-This privacy notice is part of Nikon’s Group Privacy Protection Statement and applies to all personal data that we process concerning our prospective, current and former customers and suppliers, and your usage of our products and services, our website at https://www.mrmoco.com/or otherwise doing business with MRMC (hereafter “you”).
-In this privacy notice, we explain what personal data we collect and how we use this data.
+This privacy notice is part of Nikon’s Group Privacy Protection Statement.
+It applies to you (hereafter “you”), as our prospective, current and former customer and/or supplier, and your usage of our products and services, our websites, or otherwise business dealings with Mark Roberts Motion Control (hereafter “MRMC”).
+In this privacy notice, we will explain how we process your personal data.
 Therefore, we encourage you to read this notice carefully.

 - Who we are